Jonah 1 – Jonah Runs from God

 · “We talk about Jesus” – but you can talk in your sleep.

-· “We have a walk for Jesus” – but you can walk in your sleep.
+· “We walk with Jesus” – but you can walk in your sleep.

 · “We have passion for Jesus – I just wept in worship the other day” – but you can cry in your sleep.